gamma-opt/ShelfSpaceAllocation.jl/docs/src/model.md

 # Model
 This section explains the mathematical formulation of the Mixed Integer Linear Program (MILP) for solving the Shelf Space Allocation Problem (SSAP).
+Ph.D. thesis by Maria Teresa [^2] contains a good introduction to the problem.

 ## Sets and Subsets
 Shelf space allocation problem consists of following sets and subsets: